primus-labs/zktls-verification-noir/README.md

 If you are a developer that wants to integrate an Aztec Attestation verifier in your project, you need to do the following:
 1. Complete the Aztec smart contract using the `contract_template`
-2. Deploy and call the Aztec smart contract, with the inputs parsed from the attestation json.
-Use the `att_verifier_parsing` library for this.
+2. Use the SDK (`aztec-attestation-sdk`) to deploy and call the Aztec smart contract.
+Do this with the inputs parsed from the attestation json.

-Check the `example` folder for 2 example contracts and an example script.
+Check the `example` folder for example contracts and scripts.

 ### Step 1.
 Complete Aztec smart contract